BotNexusAI/claude-code-proxy-node/README.fork.md

-# Anthropic API Proxy for Gemini & OpenAI Models 🔄
+# Anthropic API Proxy for Gemini & OpenAI Models (Fork) 🔄

 **Use Anthropic clients (like Claude Code) with Gemini or OpenAI backends.** 🤝

-A proxy server that lets you use Anthropic clients with Gemini or OpenAI models via LiteLLM. 🌉
+This is a forked version of the original Anthropic API Proxy, with enhanced features for more flexible and powerful use.
+This proxy server lets you use Anthropic clients with Gemini or OpenAI models via LiteLLM. 🌉

 ![Anthropic API Proxy](pic.png)

+## Key Features in This Fork ✨

+*   **Advanced Model Mapping**: Automatically map Claude model names like `sonnet` and `haiku` to your preferred models from OpenAI (e.g., `gpt-4.1`) or Google (e.g., `gemini-2.5-pro-preview-06-25`).
+*   **Enhanced Tool Support**: Full support for tool usage, with automatic schema cleaning for compatibility with Gemini models.
+*   **Token Counting Endpoint**: A new `/v1/messages/count_tokens` endpoint to accurately count tokens for a given request.
+*   **Interactive CLI**: A powerful command-line interface to initialize your configuration, start the server, and view your current setup.
+*   **Robust Testing**: Includes a test suite to verify functionality.

 ## How It Works 🧩